survivejs/maintenance-book/manuscript/code-quality/04-testing.md

 ![Test tower](images/test-tower.png)

 Mike Cohn popularized [the concept of the test pyramid](https://martinfowler.com/bliki/TestPyramid.html).
 He split testing into three levels: unit, service, and user interface.
-The test tower adapted from his and [Forbes Lindesay's work](https://github.com/ForbesLindesay/end-to-end-testing-react-applications) expands on the idea.
+The test tower adapted from his and [Forbes Lindesay’s work](https://github.com/ForbesLindesay/end-to-end-testing-react-applications) expands on the idea.

 Each type of testing provides specific insight to the project.
 The following sections cover the most common techniques while also discussed a few beyond the tower.